 The UMN’s high-speed Gigabit Ethernet is 14x faster than the national average.
 Simply plug in the Ethernet (RJ45) cable into the Ethernet jack, and you’re good to go!
 One Ethernet jack is provided for each resident.
 Residents must bring their own Ethernet cable.

-You're able to connect WiFi devices like a Roku, Chromecast or PlayStation, but you need to first register the device with the University.
+You're able to connect WiFi devices like a Roku or PlayStation, but you need to first register the device with the University.
 Devices like laptops and desktops do not need to be registered.
 As a general rule, if you're able login to Eduroam with your credentials, you do not need to register that device.
-More information on this process will be available soon.
+Chromecast and smart/Internet of Things (IoT) devices may not function correctly on the UMN network.

 Eduroam is a secure, world-wide roaming access service.
 It allows you to gain secure WiFi access using your University of Minnesota email address and password when visiting other participating institutions.